5 ways to cool off in summer in Korea

 Reading Time: 3 minutes

 The Korean summer is hot and humid and therefore a bit hard to bear.
-However, there are various tricks to cool down during summer in Korea, in particular getting a portable fan and enjoying various cold summer dishes.
+However, there are various tricks to cool off in summer in Korea, in particular getting a portable fan and enjoying various cold summer dishes.
 Keep reading this article to find out what they are and to get more Korean summer survival tips!

 1. Portable fan